 How to Make Pasta

-There are so many ways to make a fresh pasta dough and depending on what region of Italy you're from you might use eggs, you might only use semolina flour, some don't use olive oil and some no salt.
+How to make pasta!
+Hi, my name is Kira Volpi and this is my guide on exactly how to do it.
+I will show you the step by step process along with pictures and (Yummy!) the finished product.
+There are so many ways to make a fresh pasta dough and depending on what region of Italy you're from you might use eggs, you might only use semolina flour, some don't use olive oil and some use only egg yolks.
 If you're from the North of Italy you are more likely to have eggs in your basic pasta dough recipe and in the South it's semolina flour and water with a touch of salt.
 I try to cover all the choices so you can play around with the ones you prefer.

 I'm also going to cover how pasta is manufactured, the nutritional facts of pasta and even how to eat spaghetti the "RIGHT" way.
-No slurping please!

 Making a fresh pasta recipe is something to be respected, worth waiting for and spending time with.
-It's a time old tradition dating back to the first pasta manufacturing in the mid-twelve hundreds.
+It's a time old tradition dating back to the first

 Semolina flour is more course and makes the dough a little tough and leathery so for your first attempt I suggest you put together a blend of both flours to make it manageable and delicious.